zverok/grok-shan-shui/day20.md

 ***

 And on this indecisive note I'll leave the function as it got.
 Tomorrow I'll start thinking about how the best to wrap up this tiresome and still fascinating investigation in some way that will be at least _somewhat_ publishable.
-Not sure it would be easy, or even really reachable goal, but I'll need some closure, don't I?
+Not sure it would be easy, or even really reachable goal, but I'll need some closure, won't I?